kachkaev/traefik/docs/configuration/acme.md

 #
 [acme.httpChallenge]

-  # EntryPoint to use for the HTTP-01 challenges.
+  # Entrypoint to use for the HTTP-01 challenges.
   #
   # Required
   #
-  entryPoint = "http"
+  entrypoint = "http"

 # Use a DNS-01/DNS-02 acme challenge rather than HTTP-01 challenge.
 # Note : Mandatory for wildcard certificates generation.